My Favorite Christmas Tree Skirts and Tree Collars

 |

-It’s day eleven of Twelve Days of Getting Ready for Christmas!
-Today I am sharing my favorite Christmas tree skirts and tree collars.
+It’s day eleven of the Twelve Days of Getting Ready for Christmas!
+Today, I am sharing my favorite Christmas tree skirts and collars.

-I have teamed up with my dear friend KariAnne from Thistlewood Farms and today we are both sharing what goes underneath your Christmas tree!
-If you are wondering about gifts (which are also under the tree), I will be sharing those soon.
+I love sharing everything that goes under your Christmas tree!
+If you are wondering about gifts (also under the tree), I will be sharing those soon.

 Holidays Banner